 Runner’s ask: Why do I have so many injuries?

 A patient will come into our office.
-They have spent the greater part of their lifetime running.
-This lifetime of running has accounted for several nagging and sometimes significant injuries which has put this patient into periods of intolerable inactivity.
-They sit on our examination table because they are looking for an option to surgery and years of treatments that have not helped them.
-They are in our offices because they are looking at a regenerative medicine option.
+They have spent the greater part of their life dedicated to running.
+This lifetime of running has accounted for several nagging and sometimes significant injuries which have put this patient into periods of intolerable inactivity.
+They sit on our examination table because they are looking for a reason for their pain and why surgery and years of physical therapy treatments have not helped them.
+They are in our office because they are looking at a regenerative medicine option.

 When we sit with this patient, we obviously want to know about the injuries they have had in the past as we choose a treatment program to help them with the more significant current injuries they are suffering from now.